Drennuz/fishy/README.md

     + python3 fishy.py
     + use arrow keys to control the "hunter" (red dot) to chase "fish" (blue triangle).
 When all fish are caught a congratulation message will display.
     + press q to quit at any time.
+    + press d to activate the demo function

 ##Change Log